bijection/g9/README.md

 # g9

-g9 is a javascript library for creating automatically interactive graphics.
+g9 is a javascript library for creating *automatically interactive graphics*.

 Give g9 some intial data and a function that takes data and creates a drawing, and it will automatically change your data when you interact with the drawing.

+For example, the following code:
 ```javascript
 g9({
 	x: 0,